EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 ### The AUR

 I'm sure one of the reasons you're gravitating towards Manjaro is the AUR.
 Being able to run install scripts for anything sure sounds neat, right?
-First of all, you need to know that you shouldn't trust the AUR too much and you should inspect these scripts before running.
-Not only can it help you avoid potentially malicious packages but also provide information helpful for troubleshooting a given program.
+Well, you need to be aware that you shouldn't trust the AUR in the same way you trust your distro's repos, as the scripts are user submitted.
+You should skim these scripts before running them to avoid running something malicious.

 Also, most of these scripts are written with the assumption that you aren't running a system that's effectively two weeks out of date.
 This causes [partial upgrades](https://wiki.archlinux.org/title/System_maintenance#Partial_upgrades_are_unsupported).
 At best, that program won't install or work correctly and at worst can cause all kinds of issues on your system with no obvious way to fix it.